 Search Warrants in California

-Search warrants have a distinct function from an arrest warrant.
-They give law enforcement judicial authorization to search for a specific person, place, or items.
-If found in the search, it will be used as evidence a crime occurred.
-Police can request a search warrant in a similar process for an arrest warrant.
+Search warrants have a distinct function from arrest warrants.
+They give law enforcement judicial authorization to search for a specific person, place, or item.
+If found in the search, the evidence will be used as evidence that a crime occurred.
+Police can request a search warrant in a similar process to an arrest warrant.

 Under the Fourth Amendment of the United States Constitution, a search warrant has to state particularity, the person or places that will be searched – and will only be issued it probable cause if established.